10 Photos that will Make You Book a Ticket to Bolivia

-10 Photos That Will Make You Book A Ticket To Bolivia was originally written in August 2016
+Updated August 2022, 10 Photos That Will Make you Book A Ticket To Bolivia was originally written in August 2016

 High altitude, mountainous, flat, poor, wealthy in culture, landlocked and at the shores of Lake Titicaca.
 Bolivia is a land of contrasts and juxtapositions.
 Who’s ready to book a ticket straight to La Paz?

-Surrounded by a Mars-esque landscape and a lake of saline icy water and rainbowey mountains to boot.
+Surrounded by a Mars-esque landscape and a lake of saline icy water and rainbowy mountains to boot.

 In an arid, barren desert you’ll find the most unusual rock formations.